-Tom has been with MAHA since 1987 and its executive director since 1991.
+Tom began as MCBC’s Executive Director in January 2022 after serving on our Board of Directors for 30 years.
+Tom was previously executive director at the Massachusetts Affordable Housing Alliance since 1991.
 MAHA’s signature achievement has been the negotiation, creation, and expansion of the ONE Mortgage program (formerly SoftSecond loan program) which resulted from the 1989 Federal Reserve Bank of Boston study on racial disparities in mortgage lending.
-In addition to MCBC, Tom serves on the boards of the Massachusetts Property Insurance Underwriting Association (Fair Plan), The Appraisal Foundation (TAF), Community Labor United, and is a member of the Milton Fair Housing Committee and Milton Affordable Housing Trust Fund.
-He also is a member of the steering committee of the Community Preservation Coalition.
+Tom serves on the board of the Massachusetts Property Insurance Underwriting Association (Fair Plan) and is a member of the Milton Community Preservation Committee and Milton Affordable Housing Trust Fund.
+He also is the chairperson of the steering committee of the Community Preservation Coalition.
 Tom is a native of North Adams, MA and a 1982 graduate of Fairfield University.
-He was a Fannie Mae Fellow at Harvard’s Kennedy School of Government Senior Executives in State and Local Government program in 1998 and a participant in the Jewish Community Relations Council’s Boston Haifa Learning Exchange in 2014.
+He was a Fannie Mae Fellow at Harvard’s Kennedy School of Government Senior Executives in State and Local Government program, completed Babson College’s Entrepreneurial Leadership in the Social Sector certificate program and was a participant in the Jewish Community Relations Council’s Boston Haifa Learning Exchange and the Affordable Housing Learning Journey with the Irish Council for Social Housing.
 He previously served as coalition coordinator at Tenants United for Public Housing Progress and community organizer at Massachusetts Fair Share.

 In addition to the MCBC, Karen serves on the Board of the Regional Housing Network, The Massachusetts Association of Community Action Agencies, The Massachusetts Association of Early Education and Care, the Greater Lowell Community Foundation, and the Greater Lowell Health Alliance.
 She also serves as a corporator of Lowell General Hospital and Greater Lowell Boys and Girls Club.
 She has been appointed to serve on various Governor’s Task Forces and Policy Initiatives and is a former elected member and chair of the Dracut School Committee.